Njideka Akunyili Crosby: Influences

+Personal life

+Akunyili Crosby is married to Justin Crosby, who is also an artist.
+She has formed friendships and traded work with other artists such as Wangechi Mutu and Kehinde Wiley.

 Exhibitions

 Akunyili Crosby has staged a large number of solo exhibitions at museums and galleries in the United States and internationally.
 Her notable solo shows include I Still Face You (2013), Franklin Art Works, Minneapolis; Hammer Projects: Njideka Akunyili Crosby (2015-2016), Hammer Museum, Los Angeles; Predecessors (2017), originating at the Contemporary Arts Center, Cincinnati; Njideka Akunyili Crosby I Counterparts (2018-2019), originating at the Baltimore Museum of Art; and Njideka Akunyili Crosby: “The Beautyful Ones” (2018), National Portrait Gallery, London.

 She has also participated in numerous group exhibitions, including The Grand Balcony (2016), La Biennale de Montreal; A Good Neighbour (2017), Istanbul Biennial; Prospect.4: The Lotus in Spite of the Swamp (2017), Prospect New Orleans; and May You Live in Interesting Times (2019), 58th Venice Biennale.